-, looming, surrounded by an iron fence sits almost 2 blocks of buildings in ruins and a UNESCO World Heritage Site.
-It is a very humbling sight to behold.
-Looking majestic and eerie.
+Sitting atop a hill, looming, surrounded by an iron fence sits almost 2 blocks of buildings in ruins and a UNESCO World Heritage Site.
+The Ruinas del Monasterio de San Francisco / Ruins of the San Francisco Monastery are a very humbling sight to behold.
+Looking both majestic and eerie.
 It’s menacing, eerie feeling is multiplied when you walk close and see the holes in the land surrounding the building.
 Some say that these were to hold prisoners.
 While others say they are places where excavations were done.

 There is also a deep well on site covered by a grate.